jostrm/azure-enterprise-scale-ml/README.md

 - A: With that said, ESML has a *`AutoML` first* approach.
     - Using this accelerates more, and enables easier & cheaper governance (unattended retraining with auto-hyperparameter tuning)

-**Q4:Does ESML support <ins>`BIG DATA` use cases? </ins>?** - Can I still get use ESML, which is Python based, no PySpark?
+**Q4:Does ESML support <ins>`BIG DATA` use cases? </ins>?** - Can I still get use ESML, which is Python focused, no PySpark?
+- A: ESML are an accelerator to `DEFINE` Azure ML Pipelines, which can have a `Synapse Spark step` or `DataBricksStep`, where you can wrhite `PySpark`
-- A: **First**. `What is BIG DATA?` I asked my collegeus on the Databricks team:
+- A: **But, first**. `What is BIG DATA?` I asked my collegeus on the Databricks team:

-    - Q: If you have data below 8-10TB, No, but this is a grey zone here.
+    - A: -Well, If you have data below 8-10TB, No, but this is a grey zone here.
-    - Q: If <1TB - definetely not BIG data.
+    - A: ..If <1TB - definetely not BIG data.
-    - Q: Above 10TB - Yes.
+    - A: ...Above 10TB - Yes.
 Here you need a spark cluster.
 Azure ML CPU clusters is not a good tool here.
     - AND: Looking at my own recent experience (past 2 years) - helping customers in 13 ML projects.

         - None of the 13 ML-projects (models) was close to being BIG DATA (e.g. well below 1TB)